 There are several constants at this stream.
 FBI trend remains stable despite a few years of variability.
-In addition, Gammaridae has consistently dominated the samples, and EPT families are similar; however, in 2015, Heptageniidae, which has been an EPT family for most years, was not represented in the sample.
-In 2015, the number of families represented declined.
+Gammaridae has consistently dominated the samples.
+Hydropsychidae remains a present EPT family; however, it is the only EPT family represented in 2016.
+The number of families represented declined again.
 Variability in family representation may be caused by environmental factors including water levels, habitat availability, or other sources of disturbance in the area.